(UPDATED) All you need to know about ownership of electric vehicles (EVs) in Singapore in 2019

 Local dealers also offer longer terms for battery warranties than the standard five-year car warranty: Hyundai’s is 10 years for the battery, BMW’s is eight years, 200,000km.

-However road tax is an issue for EVs – the LTA last updated its road tax formula in 2008, and unfortunately it means EVs pay more tax than normal gasoline cars per annum as seen below.
+The LTA last updated its road tax formula in 2008, and unfortunately it means EVs pay more tax than normal gasoline cars per annum as seen below – quite an eye opener to see that a Tesla pays more road tax than a Ferrari.

 Of course we don’t often think of air pollution as a problem, but that’s something we really should change.
 As we’ve reported previously (‘Singapore’s air pollution level is much worse than you think’, ‘Is your car killing you slowly?’, on CarBuyer.com.sg), air pollution is an increasingly major killer of people worldwide, even in developed countries.
 Singapore’s own air pollution is, by some metrics, two or three times the World Health Organisation’s optimal levels.